mores/j2e-pac4j-cdi-demo/README.md

     mvn clean package embedded-payara:run

 To test, you can call a protected URL by clicking on the "Protected url by **xxx**" link, which will start the authentication process with the **xxx** provider.

+This utilizes org.pac4j.http.credentials.authenticator.test.SimpleTestUsernamePasswordAuthenticator.java where the submitted username needs to match the submitted password.